+Tennessee Student Assistance Awards are normally not disbursed until around mid-term.
 Student loan proceeds will be disbursed on or after the first day of class each semester.
-As an exception, federal law specifies that first-year, firsttime borrowers cannot receive their first disbursement until after 30 days into the payment period.
+As an exception, federal law specifies that first-year, first-time borrowers cannot receive their first disbursement until afrer 30 days into the payment period.
 All loan proceeds are disbursed in at least two payments.
 Students must be attending at least six credit hours at the time they receive their Tennessee Student Assistance Award or student loan proceeds.
 Students who are employed in the Federal Work-Study Program are paid every two weeks.
 It should be noted that if a student unofficially withdraws from class (quits attending) and it is later discovered that Title IV funds were paid to the student for credit hours the student was not attending at the point Title IV funds were authorized to the student's account, an overpayment may exist.
 In such cases, the student will be billed for the overpayment.